Skip to content

 Family-friendly things to do at Hidcote

 You’ll never be stuck for things to do at Hidcote.
-Whether you’re spotting things around the garden or looking for fun activities such as seasonal trails, local walks, or story time, we’ve got it all.
+Whether you’re spotting things around the garden or looking for fun activities such as seasonal trails and local walks, we’ve got it all.
 Find out how you can make the most of your next visit – and discover all the facilities available for families.

 Planning your family visit